quilljs/awesome-quill/README.md

 - [quill-cursors](https://github.com/reedsy/quill-cursors) - A multi cursor module for Quill text editor
 - [quill-emoji](https://github.com/contentco/quill-emoji) - Quill module toolbar extension for emoji
+- [quill-focus](https://amka.github.io/quill-focus/) - A Quill.js module that adds "focus mode"
 - [quill-image-drop-module](https://github.com/kensnyder/quill-image-drop-module) - A module to allow images to be pasted and drag/dropped into the editor
 - [quill-image-resize-module](https://github.com/kensnyder/quill-image-resize-module) - A module to allow images to be resized.
 - [quill-image-url-drop-module](https://github.com/riencroonenborghs/quill-image-url-drop-module) - A module to allow images' URLs to be drag/dropped into the editor
 - [quill-magic-url](https://github.com/visualjerk/quill-magic-url) - Checks for URLs during typing / pasting and automatically converts them to links
 - [quill-markdown-shortcuts](https://github.com/patleeman/quill-markdown-shortcuts) - Quill.js module that converts markdown to rich text formatting while typing
 - [quill-placeholder-module](https://github.com/jspaine/quill-placeholder-module) - A quill module for adding placeholders
-- [quill-focus](https://amka.github.io/quill-focus/) - A Quill.js module that adds "focus mode".

 ### Deltas